Fannie Flagg: Writing

 During the 1960s, Flagg began writing skits for the New York nightclub Upstairs at the Downstairs.
 When one of the performers got sick, Flagg went on in her place and caught the attention of Candid Camera creator Allen Funt, who happened to be in the audience that night.
 Soon after, Flagg was invited to be a staff writer on his show and later became a performer as well.

 In 1978, Flagg won first place in fiction for a short story that she had written at the Santa Barbara Writer's Conference.
 The work became the basis for the novel Coming Attractions which was published in 1981 following the deaths of her father and mother.
 The book was reissued in 1992 under the title Flagg originally wanted to use, Daisy Fay and the Miracle Man.
 The autobiographical coming-of-age novel is written as a diary that starts in 1952 with an 11-year-old protagonist, Daisy Fay Harper.
 Daisy uses diary entries to tell the story of her alcoholic father's get-rich-quick schemes and her well-mannered mother.
 The book stayed on The New York Times bestseller list for 10 weeks.

 Perhaps her best-known novel, Fried Green Tomatoes at the Whistle Stop Cafe was published in 1987 and remained on The New York Times bestseller list for 36 weeks.
 It was praised by both Harper Lee and Eudora Welty.
-The novel is told in both past and present tense by the characters Ninny Threadgoode (past) and Evelyn Couch (present) and focuses on the town of Whistle Stop, Alabama, circa the 1920s and 1930s.
+The novel is set in both the past and the present.
+The story focuses on Ninny Threadgoode, who recalls her past in the town of Whistle Stop, Alabama, in the 1920s and 1930s, but also shows the struggles of Evelyn Couch in present-day Birmingham.
 It is about the unlikely bonds forged between women who seemingly have nothing in common except restlessness.
 Flagg subsequently co-wrote the screenplay based on that book, which became the 1991 film Fried Green Tomatoes.
 The movie garnered her a nomination for an Academy Award.
 Fried Green Tomatoes starred Jessica Tandy, Kathy Bates, Mary Stuart Masterson, Mary-Louise Parker and Cicely Tyson.

 She has also written Fannie Flagg's Original Whistle-Stop Café Cookbook (1993), Welcome to the World, Baby Girl!
 (1998), Standing in the Rainbow (2002), A Redbird Christmas (2004), Can't Wait to Get to Heaven (2006), I Still Dream About You (2010), The All-Girl Filling Station's Last Reunion (2013) and The Whole Town's Talking (2016).
 Her latest book, The Wonder Boy of Whistle Stop, was published in October 2020, and includes characters from Fried Green Tomatoes at the Whistle Stop Cafe.